victornpb/default-args/README.md

 A simple function for providing defaults to an options to argument.
 No dependencies, tiny amount of code.

+default-args makes input validation simpler, by always ensuring you will have well defined object shape you can work with.

+It also prevents the inclusion of extraneous properties by only copying properties that are defined in the default options object.
+This ensures that the final object only contains the properties that are specified.
+This not only prevents unexpected behavior but also potential security vulnerabilities caused by the inclusion of extraneous properties.

+By using this package you also eliminate a class of vulnerability called [object prototype pollution](https://learn.snyk.io/lessons/prototype-pollution/javascript/) by correctly handling options.

 ## Usage

 ```js